-The diggers hoping to remove the memory of ‘that’ Kingsway system have uncovered the final resting homes of cars which used to frequent the road.
+The diggers hoping to remove the memory of ‘that’ Kingsway system have uncovered the final resting homes of cars which used to frequent the city centre road.

-The burial site, which includes a number of SRIs, GTEs, GTIs and WTF was I thinking models from the 90s, was disturbed yesterday by a digger which hit a sub-woofer which started to blare out music from Dreamscape.
+The burial site, which includes SRIs, GTEs, GTIs and WTF was I thinking models from the 90s, was disturbed yesterday by a digger after it hit a sub-woofer which started to blare out Dreamscape.